BGG sequences with weak regularity and applications: Conformal Korn inequalities in 2D

 The framework in \cite{arnold2021complexes} provides a systematic cohomological approach for establishing Poincar\'e type inequalities.
 The key is that the differential operators have closed range, which is further because the cohomology has finite dimension.
-In this framework, the trace-free Korn inequality \eqref{conformal-korn-ineq} holds in 3D because the conformal deformation complex has finite dimensional cohomology on Lipschitz domains, {see \cite{arnold2021complexes}}. {Of course, this folows from the results in \ref{sec:conf-def}.
-Different from the three-row diagram \eqref{conformal-3rows} with de-Rham complexes there,} \cite{arnold2021complexes} used either the first and the second rows or the second and the third rows of the following diagram
+In this framework, the trace-free Korn inequality \eqref{conformal-korn-ineq} holds in 3D because the conformal deformation complex has finite dimensional cohomology on Lipschitz domains, {see \cite{arnold2021complexes}}. {Of course, this follows from the results in Section \ref{sec:conf-def}.
+Different from the three-row diagram \eqref{conformal-3rows} with de Rham complexes there,} \cite{arnold2021complexes} used either the first and the second rows or the second and the third rows of the following diagram

 It is also observed in \cite{arnold2021complexes} that the two dimensional version of \eqref{diagram-1}, i.e.,

 does not satisfy the injectivity/surjectivity conditions {of} \cite{arnold2021complexes}.
 This is consistent with the fact that the trace-free Korn inequality does not hold in two space dimensions.